Skip to main content

 Who Is Priya Pandey?

-She has co-authored five peer-reviewed publications in Vision Development & Rehabilitation, including a research article on the development and validation of a quality of life questionnaire for ASD patients undergoing vision therapy - a tool that is now used in clinical practice beyond Caring Vision Therapy.
+She has co-authored five peer-reviewed publications in Vision Development & Rehabilitation, including a research article on the development and validation of a quality of life questionnaire for ASD patients undergoing vision therapy - a tool now used in clinical practice beyond Caring Vision Therapy.

 "Children do not always know how to describe what they are experiencing.
 Our job is to notice the signs they cannot articulate, and then explain what we found in language their parents actually understand."